multi2mech/simply-supported-beam-edu/README.md

 ## How to Run

-1. Clone the repository:
+1. Download the repository as `.zip` or clone the repository:
    ```bash
    git clone https://github.com/yourusername/your-repo.git
    ```

-2. Navigate into the project folder:
+2. Open the project folder inside VSCode:
     ```bash
     cd path/to/your/repo/
     ```
+3. Ensure the [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) plugin is installed.

-3. Restore dependencies and build:
+3. Restore dependencies and build, from terminal:
     ```bash
     dotnet restore
     dotnet build
     ```

-4. Run the project:
+4. Use the run (play) button or the following command to run the project:
     ```bash
     dotnet run
     ```

 ---

 The output is the image [plot.png](extra/plot_result.png), like the following one as well as text output in the console: